 Day 3 in Sicily – Mt Etna

 Mt Etna is iconic to Sicily and you can’t miss it when visiting.
+It’s got to be up there as one of the best things to do in Sicily!
 I got my first sighting shortly after leaving the airport.
 Seemingly rising from nowhere, this massive snow-capped active volcano commands your attention, what a view to see so soon after arriving!

 There are several ways to see Mt Etna.
 I took a tour which stopped off at various places along the way including some cheese and wine tasting, a stop off at an impressive Baroque cathedral and a trip to Randazzo markets.
 I love visiting markets which is why I chose this trip, however, personally I found Randazzo market a little disappointing.
 It was a good size but sold mostly basic food produce and day to day life essentials, not the handicraft market I was hoping for.